The Legend of Maian: Plot

 In post modern human civilization, technology regresses back to middle age level.
 The powerful sorceress, Felicia Rand Philistine, once tried to take over the country of Shurian.
 In the wake of her terror and destruction, a man rebelled against her oppression and domination.
-The people called him Yongja Maian (Maian the Brave) and it was he who was eventually able to seal away the evil sorceress.
+The people called him Yongja Maian (Maian the Brave), and he was eventually able to seal away the evil sorceress.

 A thousand years later Felix Maian has just probably made the biggest mistake of his life when he releases the sealed sorceress that his ancestors had tried so hard to imprison.
 Now he is charged with the task of trying to keep the sorceress from once again trying to take over the world.
 Her powers limited because of a personal seal, to remove, Felix must kiss Felicia.

-Release History
+Release history

-Volume 14 available April 30, 2012.
+Volume 14 available on April 30, 2012.

-As of now (13/08/2016), The Legend of Maian is on hiatus and it is unknown when the next volume will be released.
+As of now (08/13/2016), The Legend of Maian is on hiatus and it is unknown when the next volume will be released.